 Why You Have Nothing to Fear from College Entrance Exams

-For starters, it’s important to distinguish among aptitude tests (where SATs belong), intelligence tests (e.g. standardized IQ tests), and achievement tests.
+For starters, it’s important to distinguish among aptitude tests (where SATs belong), intelligence tests (e.g., standardized IQ tests), and achievement tests.
 Intelligence tests refer to test that measures a person’s potential for learning --- that is, how a person will tend to do in future work.
-When you take an IQ test for example, you’re trying to find out whether or not you have a good chance of grasping X number of concepts within X amount of time well.
+When you take an IQ test, for example, you’re trying to find out whether or not you have a good chance of grasping X number of concepts within X amount of time well.

 Achievement tests, on the other hand, measure actual learning --- or learning from the past.
-When your school teacher gives you an exam at the end of the school year to measure how much attention you’ve been paying the last ten months, then you’re taking an achievement test.
+When your school teacher gives you an exam at the end of the school year to gauge how much attention you’ve been paying the last ten months, then you’re taking an achievement test.
 Achievement tests require review and practice of specific material, and can’t be aced just by being yourself.

-You’re probably thinking: it’s unfair that one’s worth to a college or university is being measured by a score
+You’re probably thinking: it’s unfair that one’s worth to a college or university is being measured by a score on a short quiz!

 That being said, Scholastic Aptitude Tests remain a significant element to you getting accepted in a college or university.
 So do take your Scholastic Aptitude Tests seriously!

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.